-What does the bereavement service offer?
+What does the Bereavement Service offer?

 The service has been set up for young people and their families who have specifically experienced bereavement and are identified as needing extra support.
 The service is set up within the iThrive framework to ensure young people get the right support at the right time and offers different levels of support depending on what the young person needs.

 The service is for young people aged 8-18 who live in Bolton.
 It is for any young person that has experienced bereavement and would like and benefit from some extra support.
+If you would like some information about bereavement and the experience of grief please email – email@example.com

 How to make a referral?

-To make a referral please complete the attached referral form Click Here.
+Email us for more information about our service, or to make a referral please complete the attached referral form Click Here.
 Ensure you have spoken to the young person and gained consent to work with them in an open and transparent way.

 Please return the completed referral form to firstname.lastname@example.org